MechanicalDragon0687/BAX/README.md

 Thanks to boot-time entrypoints, this can be done on boot, giving a similar impression to the loading animation of a PC or a mobile smartphone.

-Please note that while it's designed to boot another program, it does _not_ allow both itself and it to run concurrently, but rather sequentially.
-Therefore, any time that is taken by loading/playing the animation file will not be somehow "given" to the next program (f.e. independently of the time taken by the animation, the OS FIRM will take the same amount of time to load).
+Please note that while it's designed to boot another program, it does _not_ allow both itself and the other to run concurrently, but rather sequentially.
+Therefore, any time that is "taken" by loading/playing the animation file will not be somehow "given" to the next program (f.e. independently of the time taken by the animation, the FIRM will take the same amount of time to load).

 ### How do I use it?

-Download the BAX FIRM from the release archive, and set up your bootloader so that it's the first thing that gets loaded.
+Download the BAX FIRM from the release archive, and set up your bootloader so that it's the first thing that gets loaded (or at least as early as possible).

-Copy any BAX animation files to sdmc:/bax/ ("bax" folder on the SD card).
+Copy any BAX animation files to `sdmc:/bax/` ("bax" folder on the SD card).
 BAX will randomly choose one animation from all animations found in the folder.

 Put the FIRM to be loaded afterwards (CFW, secondary bootloader, Linux, etc) on `sdmc:/bax/boot.firm`.
-Compatibility appears to be perfect, although further testing might be required.
+Compatibility appears to be perfect, although further testing is required.

-If you want to skip the animation playback, press X on boot or during playback.
-The animation will halt until you let go, giving you time to press any other buttons until the next FIRM is loaded (if any are necessary).
+If you want to skip the animation playback, press `X` during playback.
+The animation will halt until you let go, giving you time to press any other necessary buttons until the next FIRM is loaded and executed.

 #### ***WARNING: BAX can not be booted from a FIRM partition or an NTRboot cart.***
+#### ***ANY SANE FIRM INSTALLER WILL DETECT IT DOESN'T HAVE A PROPER SIGNATURE AND ABORT INMEDIATELY ***